💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 If you’ve officially started a business, you’re entitled to deduct specific startup costs and business expenses from your tax return.
 Any startup expenses you can't currently deduct have a 15-year amortization period (or a length of time allowed to write off expenses) from the first month you begin business.
 The IRS divides eligible startup costs into three different categories:

-Before officially opening your doors, you’ll likely spend money on traveling, advertising, wages, or employee training.
-Business owners should treat these costs as capital expenses—which are all deductible.
+- Preparation costs: Before officially opening your doors, you’ll likely spend money on traveling, advertising, wages, or employee training.
+Business owners should treat these costs as capital expenses — which are all deductible.

-Setting up a partnership or corporation typically requires legal fees, accounting fees, state organizational fees, and filing fees.
-We know what you’re thinking—that’s a lot of fees.
-But you can rest easy knowing that these costs are 100% deductible.
+- Legal and organizational costs: Setting up a partnership or corporation typically requires legal fees, accounting fees, state organizational fees, and filing fees.
+We know what you’re thinking — that’s a lot of fees.
+But these costs are 100% deductible.

 What are funding options for small businesses?